HAW-MI-P1/FBSearch/README.md

 <h1>Short import for different IDEs</h1>
 You need Gradle!
 Its awesome!
 Its for dependence control for multiple workstations with different IDEs.
+In new versions of eclipse you could find the Gradle plugin in the marketplace.

 Eclipse: File -> Import -> Gradle -> Gradle Project